SezSahin/AcmeCorporation/README.md

 When you have done this once, you should recieve a confirmation message and can visit the `Draw` page to check if you have indeed entered the draw.

+## Future Plans / Possibilities
+There's obvious room for improvement here.
+Such things as:
+- **Generation Method** - A method that generates at least 10 draws, as you currently have to do it manually to test the 10 draws per page
+- **Copy To Clipboard** - A method to copy the serial number on click, so it's faster to complete the manual test
+- **User Login** - An actual user login with Authentication
+- **Home Page Products** - 5 to 10 products on the Home page, so you don't have to go to the Products page